Marketers go where their audience is, and most people today are active on social media in some way, shape or form.

-There are around 2.7 billion social media users around the world, using the likes of Facebook, Twitter, and Instagram (the three biggest channels) as well as relative newcomers like Snapchat.
+There are around 4.62 billion social media users around the world, using the likes of Facebook, Twitter, TikTok, Instagram, LinkedIn and more.

-So, it makes sense that smaller businesses are also using social media to promote their products and services – even if they lack the budgetary clout and resource of bigger organisations.
+So, it makes sense that smaller businesses are also using social media to promote their products and services – even if they lack the budgetary clout and resources of bigger organisations.

-1. There are around 3.2 billion daily users on Social Media.
+- There are around 4.6 billion daily users on social media.

 Contrary to some beliefs that Facebook’s popularity is waning, it’s still the market leader millions using the platform every day.